cqin0013/SkillBridge/README.md

 Cookies honor SESSION_SAMESITE and set secure=true automatically in production when needed.

-Project Layout
+# Project Layout
 backend/
 ├─ routes/
-│  ├─ map.data.fromtemp.js         # Shortage metrics by ANZSCO prefix (POST /api/shortage/by-anzsco)
+│  ├─ map.data.fromtemp.js
-│  ├─ occupations.rank.router.js   # SOC ranking + ANZSCO back-mapping
+│  ├─ occupations.rank.router.js
-│  ├─ ...                          # other route modules
+│  ├─ ...
-├─ anzsco.training.router.js       # Training advice endpoints
+├─ anzsco.training.router.js
-├─ anzsco.demand.router.js         # Shortage ratings endpoints
+├─ anzsco.demand.router.js
-├─ swagger.i18n.js                 # EN/中文 Swagger build & servers list (same-origin first)  ⟶ /docs  :contentReference[oaicite:5]{index=5}
+├─ swagger.i18n.js
-├─ swagger.js                      # Single-spec Swagger build (basePath `/api`)               :contentReference[oaicite:6]{index=6}
+├─ swagger.js
-├─ index.js                        # App bootstrap, middleware, route mounting
+├─ index.js
 └─ ...

-Database
+# Database

 The API expects the schema shown in the ERD (ANZSCO, OSCA, ISCO, SOC, VET, and NERO/extract tables).

-Deployment notes
+# Deployment notes

 Same-origin docs: In production, the Swagger UI prefers relative servers so the UI works behind any reverse proxy or custom domain without leaking localhost.
 You can still add your public URL via PUBLIC_BASE_URL to display it in the server dropdown.